Strategy Synthesis for Multi-dimensional Quantitative Objectives: Optimal memory bounds

 \paragraph{{\bf Multi energy parity games.}} A sample game is depicted on Fig. \ref{fig:gameAndTree}.
 The key point in the upper bound proof on memory is to understand that for $\playerOne$ to win a multi energy parity game, he must be able to force cycles whose energy level is positive in all dimensions and whose minimal parity is even.
 As stated in the next lemma, finite-memory strategies are sufficient for multi energy parity games for both players.

-\begin{lemma}[{Extension of \cite[Lemma 2 and 3]{chatterjee_FSTTCS10}}] If $\playerOne$ wins a multi energy parity game, then he has a pure finite-memory winning strategy.
-If $\playerTwo$ wins a multi energy parity game, then he has a pure memoryless winning strategy. \end{lemma}
+\begin{lemma}[{Extension of \cite[Lemma 2 and 3]{chatterjee_FSTTCS10}}] If $\playerOne$ has a winning strategy in a multi energy parity game, then he has a pure finite-memory one.
+If $\playerTwo$ has a winning strategy in a multi energy parity game, then he has a pure memoryless one. \end{lemma}

 \begin{proof} The first part of the result follows using the standard well-quasi ordering argument (straightforward extension of \cite[Lemma 2]{chatterjee_FSTTCS10}).
 The second part follows by the classical edge induction argument: Lemma 3 of \cite{chatterjee_FSTTCS10} and Lemma 3 of \cite{chatterjee_ICALP10} show the result using edge induction for multi energy and energy parity games, respectively.
 Repeating the arguments of Lemma 3 of \cite{chatterjee_ICALP10}, and replacing the part on single energy objectives by the argument of Lemma 3 of \cite{chatterjee_FSTTCS10} for multi energy objectives, we obtain the desired result. \end{proof}